Justin01Wu/others/aws/aws.md

 - DynamoDB uses conditional writes for consistency
 - Currently, in DynamoDB, an index cannot be modified once it is created.
 - One capacity unit = 1k/s writing and 4k/s reading by default <img src="aws/dynamoCapacity.png">

+Which statements about DynamoDB are true?
+Choose 2 answers.
+- ~~DynamoDB uses a pessimistic locking model~~
+- **DynamoDB uses optimistic concurrency control**
+- **DynamoDB uses conditional writes for consistency**
+- ~~DynamoDB restricts item access during reads~~
+- ~~DynamoDB restricts item access during writes~~

+Each key value in the primary key must be unique, but the key values in a global secondary index do ***not*** need to be unique

+Aws will do hash on key value.
+So incremental PK still has good scalar  for the key and won’t cause hot spot.

+DynamoDB Streams looks like Kinesis, DynamoDB use this to trigger a lambda function.
+You can also use an application to handle it.

 ## Message